< All blogs

 Note that there is a scheme run by the IAF to provide for mutual recognition of accreditation bodies across countries.
 It’s called the “Multilateral Recognition Arrangement (MLA)” and it means that you do have the option of using an RCB in a different country as long as they are accredited by an accreditation body that has signed up to the MLA.

-There are companies out there who will offer cut-price certification services who are not accredited by an IAF member organization.
+There are companies out there who will offer cut-price certification services who are not accredited by an IAF member organisation.
 In our opinion a certificate from such companies will not carry the weight of one from an IAF-accredited RCB so our advice is to think very carefully before using them.
 Remember this is all about reputation and credibility; make sure your certificate stands up to scrutiny from your customers and regulators, otherwise you will have wasted your time and money.

 So you’ve checked that the audit companies you’re considering are accredited, but what other factors come into play when making your decision?
 In our experience considering the following questions will help you choose.